 2. The Gig Economy is changing in the make-up of workforces

-More people these days want to work on their own terms and freelancers.
+More people these days want to work on their own terms as freelancers.
 This on-demand workforce model benefits both worker and organizations looking for rapid access to talent.
 Many organizations are now adopting in-direct channels and Statement of Work contracts to harvest this resource as an alternative to full-time employees.
 Employees on full-time contracts are becoming a smaller part of the workforce.

 3. New ways to connect to talent markets

 The third major influencer on changes to the Workforce Management Software market comes from innovations in the way organisations are tapping into the talent market.
-As the blend of full-time and contractor working within the workforce has transitioned towards a 60:40 ratio, so organisations have been encouraged to consider new ways of reaching out (or attracting) the talent they need.
+As the blend of full-time and contractor working within the workforce has transitioned towards a 60:40 ratio, so organizations have been encouraged to consider new ways of reaching out (or attracting) the talent they need.